Last Updated on December 20, 2022

 Ranger School is a nine-week course with three phases.

 Soldiers holding the rank of E-4 and above are eligible to volunteer.
 Those from one of the three Ranger BNs can attend as an E-3.

-Those soldiers who require medication or surveillance or who have been deemed nondeployable are not eligible to attend.
-Students are not required to be Airborne qualified, however, it is recommended.
+Those soldiers who require medication or surveillance or have been deemed nondeployable are not eligible to attend.
+Students are not required to be Airborne qualified.
+However, it is recommended.

-Those from a non-Ranger unit, will return to their respective units upon graduation.
-Entry into a Ranger BN is completely separate and requires the soldier to pass RIP (Ranger Indoctrination Program) or ROP (Ranger Orientation Program).
+Those from a non-Ranger unit will return to their respective units upon graduation.
+Entry into a Ranger BN is separate and requires the soldier to pass RASP (Ranger Assessment & Selection Program).

-Upon graduation, Ranger School graduates have earned the right to wear the black and gold Ranger Tab.
 Graduates from Ranger School are referred to as Ranger Qualified.
-Rangers wear the black and red scroll of their battalion as well as the Ranger tab after earning it.
-The saying is “The tab is a school; the scroll is a way of life.”
+Rangers wear their battalion’s black and red scroll and the Ranger tab after earning it.